Przejdź do głównej sekcji strony

 Let us not forget, as well, about the promotion and spread of literacy in Poland, and for this we need libraries.
 The Library Infrastructure Priority, whose aim is to transform district libraries in towns of up to 100,000 residents into modern centres with access to knowledge and culture, is carried out through the National Reading Development Programme; it is our response to the need for a radical improvement in the state of public libraries in Poland.

 We have also developed, written up and implemented the MAK+ catalogue system for libraries, facilitating all the operations tied to running a public library.
-In 2010, the system was introduced to over 2,700 libraries.
+The system works at the moment in over 2,700 libraries.
 The purchase of library equipment was also supported through the Kraszewski programme – computers for libraries.
 Last but not least, we initiated the creation of Book Discussion Clubs in Poland.
 At present over 1,900 of them are up and running, bringing together literature lovers from across Poland!

 We also promote reading: the ‘Small Book – Great Person’ campaign promotes the advantages that come from families reading together right from the first months of a child’s life.
-Launched in 2017, today it is one of the largest bookstart programmes in Europe; we have managed to give over five million Reading Expeditions to infants, preschoolers and first-graders, while encouraging parents to read with their children as a family.
+Launched in 2017, today it is one of the largest bookstart programmes in Europe; we have managed to give over five million Reading Expeditions to infants, preschoolers and first-graders, while encouraging parents to family reading with their children.

 More recently, we’ve added on another project: BookStadium.
 Inspired by football, this programme promotes readership among children and young people who love sports – our aim is to move beyond the well-worn paths and promote readership effectively, even in unexpected places.